Jengamon/magus-scheme/README.md

 we currently do not have a runtime that supports numbers beyond exact integers (for my purposes, this is fine).

-TODO Work on allowing writing of rationals in a Program TODO (future) Work on using BigIntegers in the Frontend
+TODO (future) Work on using BigIntegers in the Frontend

 **UPDATE** (2025-03-01): We don't actually support polar numbers.
 We should, eventually.